azzarip/food-explorers/content/emails/Adventures/Paris/FirstBistrot.md

 A simple chalkboard leans against the bar, its handwritten menu revealing only what the chef has chosen for today.

-No long lists, no unnecessary flourishes, just a few carefully curated dishes, crafted from the freshest ingredients of the day.
+**No long lists**, no unnecessary flourishes, just a few carefully curated dishes, crafted from the freshest ingredients of the day.

 ## Expect Dishes that will suprise you